csev/dj4e/assn/django-girls/django_urls/README.md

 ```

 As you can see, Django has already put something here for us.

-Lines between triple quotes (`'''` or `"""`) are called docstrings – you can write them at the top of a file, class or method to describe what it does.
-They won't be run by Python.

 The admin URL, which you visited in the previous chapter, is already here: